kgateway-dev/kgateway/docs/content/security/rate_limiting/access_logs/_index.md

 ```

 {{% notice note %}}
-Note: on a mac you can try `/usr/bin/python` instead to resolve `ImportError: No module named matplotlib.pyplot`.
+Note: on macOS you can try `/usr/bin/python` instead to resolve `ImportError: No module named matplotlib.pyplot`.
 Otherwise, use pip to install the library `pip install matplotlib`
 {{% /notice %}}